On the coherence conjecture of Pappas and Rapoport: Introduction

-However, as observed by Pappas and Rapoport in \cite{PR1}, the brutal force definition of the local models by taking the flat closures is not totally out of control as one may think.
-Namely, it is well-known that the special fibers of the naive models always embed in the affine flag varieties and that their reduced subschemes are union of Schubert varieties.
+However, as observed by Pappas and Rapoport in \cite{PR1}, the brute force definition of the local models by taking the flat closure is not totally out of control as one might think.
+Namely, it is known after G\"{o}rtz' work that the special fibers of the naive models always embed in the affine flag varieties and that their reduced subschemes are a union of Schubert varieties.
 Therefore, it is a question to describe which Schubert varieties will appear in the special fibers (of the flat models) and whether the special fibers are reduced.
 These questions are reduced to the coherence conjecture (see \cite{PR1,PR2}, at least in the case the group splits over a tamely ramified extension), which characterizes the dimension of the spaces of global sections of certain ample line bundles on certain union of Schubert varieties.
 Therefore, we will have a fairly good understanding of the local models even if we do not know the moduli problem they represent, provided we can prove the coherence conjecture.